 Peperomia obtusifolia, baby rubber plant.
 Getty images.

-This peperomia grows to about 25cm.
-It's evergreen with fleshy leaves that can be all green or variegated.
-The variegated variety grows to about 10cm and has creamy to white edges.
-Both types produce greenish white flowers but are grown primarily for their foliage.
+This peperomia grows to about 25cm and is evergreen with fleshy leaves, either green or variegated.
+The variegated variety grows to about 10cm and has creamy-white edges.
+Peperomia obtusifolia produces greenish-white flowers, but is grown primarily for its foliage.
 It can tolerate low light levels.

 Peperomia prostrata